Aliases for MIF Gene

 GeneCards Summary for MIF Gene

 MIF (Macrophage Migration Inhibitory Factor) is a Protein Coding gene.
 Diseases associated with MIF include Rheumatoid Arthritis, Systemic Juvenile and Pulmonary Hemosiderosis.
-Among its related pathways are Phenylalanine metabolism and Response to elevated platelet cytosolic Ca2+.
-Gene Ontology (GO) annotations related to this gene include receptor binding and cytokine receptor binding.
+Among its related pathways are Innate Immune System and Cell surface interactions at the vascular wall.
+Gene Ontology (GO) annotations related to this gene include signaling receptor binding and cytokine receptor binding.
 An important paralog of this gene is ENSG00000285762.

 Pro-inflammatory cytokine.
 Involved in the innate immune response to bacterial pathogens.
 The expression of MIF at sites of inflammation suggests a role as mediator in regulating the function of macrophages in host defense.
 Counteracts the anti-inflammatory activity of glucocorticoids.
 Has phenylpyruvate tautomerase and dopachrome tautomerase activity (in vitro), but the physiological substrate is not known.
 It is not clear whether the tautomerase activity has any physiological relevance, and whether it is important for cytokine activity.